KCNM (AM)

-KCNM (1080 AM) was a radio station licensed to Saipan, Northern Mariana Islands, which aired a Talk format.
-It was an affiliate of Fox News.
+KCNM (1080 AM) was a radio station licensed to Saipan, Northern Mariana Islands, which aired a talk format.
+It was an affiliate of Fox News Radio.
 The final owner was Cecilia Lifoifoi, through licensee Holonet Corporation.

 History

 The station was first licensed, as WSZE, on 1053 kHz.
 The station was assigned the KCNM call letters by the Federal Communications Commission on September 1, 1984.
 In 1995, KCNM applied to move to 1080 kHz.

 The station usually played country music, and once provided broadcasting in chamorro and carolinian at a limited time period.
 It became a news station from 2002.

-The station's license was deleted on March 6, 2020.
+The station's license was deleted on March 6, 2020; it had been off the air since at least November 8, 2017.